rokath/trice/docs/TriceUserGuide.md

 - *Trice* messages are framed binary data, if framing is not disabled.
 - Framing is important for data disruption cases and is done with [TCOBS](./TCOBSSpecification.md) (has included data reduction) but the user can force to use [COBS](https://github.com/rokath/COBS), what makes it easier to write an own decoder in some cases or disable framing at all.
   - Change the setting `TRICE_FRAMING` inside `triceConfig.h` and use the **trice** tool `-packageFraming` switch accordingly.
 - For robustness each *Trice* gets its own (T)COBS package per default.
 That is changeable for transfer data reduction.
-Use `#define TRICE_TRANSFER_MODE TRICE_PACK_MULTI_MODE.` inside `triceConfig.h`.
+Use `#define TRICE_DEFERRED_TRANSFER_MODE TRICE_PACK_MULTI_MODE.` inside `triceConfig.h`.
 This allows to reduce the data size a bit by avoiding many 0-delimiter bytes but results in some more data loss in case of data disruptions.

 <p align="right">(<a href="#top">back to top</a>)</p>